Every

 Try hormones or drugs first: Most hysterectomies are done on women

-until menopause, symptoms usually ease naturally.
-Birth control
+medication until menopause, symptoms usually ease naturally.
+Birth

-pills or other drugs help control irregular bleeding.
-Also check
+control pills or other drugs help control irregular bleeding.

-into getting a progestin-releasing IUD (Mirena): It can dramatically
+Also check into getting a progestin-releasing IUD (Mirena): It

 Consider a less drastic procedure: Like myomectomy, uterine fibroid